petushka1/petushka1/README.md

 ## 😄 I'm Nadia from Ukraine, a software developer and a student at [Microverse](https://www.microverse.org/)
-### :zap: I'm an ideas generator passionate about technologies, blockchain, art, and fashion
+### :zap: I'm an ideas generator passionate about technologies, blockchain, art, and fashion.
 ### :rocket: You can check my progress:
 ### :memo: [Capstone Project 1](https://github.com/petushka1/physical-collectibles-nft-global-event-website)
 #### :pushpin: *Description: A website built for portfolio.
 The custom subject is selected accordingly to market trends and innovations in the NFT space.
 Custom design created specifically for this project*